matej212/Financni-modely/README.md

 # Financial Analysis Project

-This repository contains Python code for performing fundamental financial analysis on publicly traded companies.
+This repository contains Python codes and one Excel sheet for performing fundamental financial analysis on publicly traded companies.
 It includes several modules to calculate key financial metrics such as P/E ratio, dividend yield, and Discounted Cash Flow (DCF) model.

 ## Features